Leandropassosjr/OpfImb/README.md

  - O2PF_WI: O2PF Weight Interpolation.

 Undersampling:
+ - OPF-US: represents the standard Undersampling Optimum-Path Forest method.
+Removes low-ranked samples from majority class until the dataset is balanced;
  - OPF-US1: removes samples from the majority class with negative scores;
  - OPF-US2: removes samples from the majority class with scores lower or equal to zero;
  - OPF-US3: removes all samples with negative scores.